backstage/backstage/docs/features/software-catalog/extending-the-model.md

 > "We have this concept of service maintainership, separate from ownership, that
 > we would like to make relations to individual users for."

-> We feel that we want to explicitly model the team-to-global-department mapping
+> "We feel that we want to explicitly model the team-to-global-department
-> as a relation, because it is core to our org setup and we frequently query for
+> mapping as a relation, because it is core to our org setup and we frequently
-> it.
+> query for it."

 Any processor can emit relations for entities as they are being processed, and new processors can be added when building the backend catalog using the